Butterfly Salmon Steaks.

 RECIPE:

-Mix cans of coho salmon, mayonnaise, egg, salt, pepper, chilli powder, and green onions in a bowl.
+Mix can of coho salmon, mayonnaise, egg, salt, pepper, chilli powder, and green onions in a bowl.
 Add generous amount of breadcrumbs until you are able to form salmon patties.
-Heat a high heat oil in a skillet.
+Heat a generous amount of high heat oil like avocado oil in a skillet.
 (I like to lightly coat the patties with breadcrumbs before I fry them).
 Pan fry patties until golden brown on each side.

 *Pro tip: leftovers can be stored in air tight container and reheated in the oven the next day.
 These salmon cakes keep well!